-Finally, the state of Georgia maintains a “zero tolerance” policy for underage drunk drivers.
+Finally, the state of Georgia’s impaired driving laws maintains a “zero tolerance” policy for underage drunk drivers.
 Drivers under the age of 21 are guilty of DUI if they have any trace of alcohol in their system.

 to find a John Foy office near you

-- Always call the police.
-Even if the accident seems minor, you could have injuries that turn into months or years of pain.
-Having a police report will make your claim much stronger, so call the police and wait for them to arrive.
+- Always call the police: Even if the accident seems minor, you could have injuries that turn into months or years of pain.
+Having a police report will make your claim much more robust, so call the police and wait for them to arrive.

-- Make a video of your conversation with the other driver.
-Inebriated drivers will often show signs of intoxication including slurred speech, unstable balance, bloodshot eyes and/or unnecessary aggression.
+- Make a video of your conversation with the other driver: Inebriated drivers will often show signs of intoxication, including slurred speech, unstable balance, bloodshot eyes, and unnecessary aggression.
 A video can provide hard evidence that they were driving drunk.

-- Watch the other driver.
-Sometimes they will try to get rid of evidence by pouring out a bottle, throwing away drug paraphernalia, or using eye drops to cover up bloodshot eyes.
+- Watch the other driver: Sometimes, they will try to get rid of the evidence by pouring out a bottle, throwing away drug paraphernalia, or using eye drops to cover up bloodshot eyes.

 After the accident, you should speak with a personal injury lawyer.
-If the accident does involve a DUI, you have a right to recover a substantial amount of money—often much more than in a normal car accident.
+If the accident does involve a DUI, you have a right to recover a substantial amount of money, often much more than in a typical car accident.

-In any personal injury case, you have a right to recover the full costs of the accident.
+In any personal injury case, you have a right to recover the total costs of the accident.
 This can include: